Inside a volcano

-About the Thrihnukagigur volcano
+About the Thrihnukagigur Volcano

-My experience of the tour
+Thrihnukagigur Volcano Itinerary and my experience of the tour

 The duration of the tour was about 5 – 6 hours and it was divided into two parts: